Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. warning::

-    Since exceptions raised from within an autocomplete callback are not considered handleable, they're silently ignored and discarded.
+    Since exceptions raised from within an autocomplete callback are not considered handleable, they're not sent sent to any :ref:`error handlers <error_handling>`.

-    Instead, an empty list is returned to the user.
+    An empty list is returned by the library instead of the autocomplete failing after the 3 second timeout.

 Range
 ++++++